Sopamo/lesscss.org/templates/pages/doc.md

 Verschachtelte Regeln
 ------------

-LESS gives you the ability to use *nesting* instead of, or in combination with cascading.
-Lets say we have the following CSS:
 Mit LESS kann man neben dem üblichen `cascading` auch *nesting* - also das Verschachteln von Regeln - einsetzen.
 So kann man etwa das folgende CSS...

     #header { color: black; }